Working with server

 };

-This function is just a demo for authorization-every user gets authorized with an ID of 1.
-After logging in, the server sends back a token that should be included in future requests.
-To handle this automatically, use the RestDataProvider.setHeaders() method, which adds custom headers to each request.
-By default, the server expects the token in the "Remote-Token":<value> header:
+This function just simulates login, and everyone gets authorized with ID 1.
+After logging in, the server sends back a token.
+You’ll need to include this token in every request.
+The RestDataProvider.setHeaders() function makes this easy by adding custom headers.
+By default, the token goes into the "Remote-Token":<value> header:

 login(url).then(token => {